Let your food be your medicine

 Fried mushrooms have huge nutritional value.

-On Thursday we'll have fried mushrooms; they are an exceptional source of selenium, a very important antioxidant in the prevention of the highly malignant cancers.
-Prostate gland health should be in the mind of every cook; it's so simple.
+On Thursday we'll have fried mushrooms; they are an exceptional source of selenium, a very important antioxidant in the prevention of the highly malignant tumours.
+Prostate gland health should be in the mind of every cook; it is so simple.

-• Cup of unsweetened tea, with or without milk; preferably green tea, though I confess I drink it only under duress; it's good for us.
+• Cup of unsweetened tea; preferably the green kind, though I confess I drink it only under duress; it's good for us.

-• Your favourite fruit and yoghurt; perhaps strawberries or blueberries; mulberries are one of my favourites in Spring; no sugar, of course.
+• Your favourite fruit and yoghurt.
+Perhaps blueberries; no sugar, of course.

 • Fried mushrooms, perhaps on toasted wholewheat sourdough bread; that's my favourite.

 You'll notice that none of this takes long to prepare; slow food, made fast is our philosophy.
-But even when it does take a little longer, spend the time if you want to embrace the let your food be your medicine philosophy.
+But even if it does mean an extra ten minutes, spend the time if you want to embrace the let your food be your medicine philosophy.

 You'll be spending ten times a much consulting doctors and buying medicines in any case.
 Can you imagine the joy of taking virtually no drugs at all?